de86/personal-site/src/pages/solid-principles/index.md

 Put simply, it means that a parent classes behaviour (return values/side effects) must not be changed in a child class.
 This allows any functions that call methods or properties from the parent class to accept any object that is a child class of that parent class.

 Keeping this principle in mind is a way to ensure that we are using inheritance correctly.
-After all, if a child class has changed the behaviour (return values/side effects) defined in the parent then that child class should not have inherited that method in the first place.
+After all, if a child class has altered the behaviour (return values/side effects) defined in the parent then that child class should not have inherited that method in the first place.

 While looking for meaningful examples of the Liskov Substitution Principle I stumbled across one about penguins.
 I liked it, so I'm going to use a slightly modified version of that instead.